Customer Portal

 Once you have your information ready, start by clicking ‘Start new application’, and then select ‘Build a bore to take water to use in my house and/or drinking water for my stock under a basic landholder rights.
 You can then work your way through the application questions as prompted.

-For further information on how-to lodge a BLR application, please use our guide (PDF, 1391.03 KB).
+For further information on how-to lodge a BLR application, please watch our how-to video or use our guide (PDF, 1391.03 KB).

 Disclaimer

 We accept all forms of major credit card as payments.
-For the best Customer Portal experience, we recommend using Chrome or Microsoft Edge.
+For the best Customer Portal experience, we recommend using Chrome, Firefox, Safari or Microsoft Edge.
+The Customer Portal is not currently compatible with mobile devices.
 We are continuing to work on improvements to enhance your experience with the portal.

 Go to top